BT-Radio-Advanced-Visual-Orchestration/mobile/README.md

 ### Connecting via Bluetooth (BLE)

-1. Launch the BRAVO Mobile app
+1. Launch the B.R.A.V.O.
+Mobile app
 2. Tap "Connect via Bluetooth"
 3. Select your ESP32 relay device from the list (devices starting with "ESP32")
 4. Wait for connection confirmation